eecs394-s17/oer/README.md

 Once you have recieved an API key:
 * Enter the [management console](https://api.asg.northwestern.edu/manage/login).
-* Allow referers depending on the domain(s) from which you will be making request.
-* (Add `*` to allow all domains)
+* Allow referers depending on the domain(s) from which you will be making requests (add `*` to allow all domains; useful in case you want to use multiple machines for development/staging, but remember to change this setting when app is production-ready).

 | Credentials | Details |
 | ------ | ------ |
 | Firebase | Admin SDK Privileges |
 | LDAP | Authentication |

 You should include all required credentials/private keys and environment variables in a `.env` file stored in the root directory of the project.
-Contact Chris Chen at ChristopherChen2018@u.northwestern.edu to acquire the credentials.
+Contact Chris Chen at ChristopherChen2018@u.northwestern.edu to acquire the credentials and get access to the Firebase project.

 ### Required Tools
 #### Node.js and npm
-Download the most recent version of [Node.js](https://nodejs.org/en/), which should include the [Node Package Manager](https://www.npmjs.com/) (npm), and verify them.
+Download the most recent version of [Node.js](https://nodejs.org/en/), which should include the [Node Package Manager](https://www.npmjs.com/) (npm), and verify that they installed correctly.
 ```sh
 node -v
 npm -v